SEC will wait until late July for fall sports decision

 “We had a productive meeting on Monday and engaged in discussions on a number of important issues that will contribute to critical decisions to be made in the weeks ahead,” Sankey said.
 “The ability to personally interact over the course of an entire day contributed to the productivity of the meeting.”

 Thursday, the Big Ten Conference announced it will play a conference-only schedule for fall sports.
 The Pac-12 did the same on Friday.
-The Pac-12’s move resulted in the cancellation of Texas A&M’s contest against Colorado on Sept.
+The Pac-12’s move resulted in the cancellation of Texas A&M’s football game against Colorado on Sept.
 19.

 (0) comments